pawelekg95/pygrm/docs/index.md

-RemoteClient
+Class representing remote device.
+Provides methods to manage docker containers / images and github service on native system as systemd service

+Constructor.
+Creates ssh and scp connection with host.
+Raises socket.error in case of failure.

-Remote device abstraction :param host: Host address/name :param user: User to log in :param password: User password
+:param host: Host address/name :param user: User to log in - must be sudoer
+:param password: User password

 ### Methods